|Nutrition Facts (per serving)|

 In a wok or frying pan, heat one tablespoonful of cooking oil.
-Stir-fry the diced string beans for a minute or two, just until a bit underdone.
+Stir-fry the diced string beans over high heat for a minute or two, just until a bit underdone.
 Scoop out and set aside.

 Crumble or chop the belacan as finely as you can.

 When the dried shrimp turn crispy and slightly brown, and the belacan smells fragrant, add the rice and partially cooked string beans.
 Stir fry for about two minutes or until the rice is heated through.

-Push the fried rice to the sides of the pan to make a well at the center.
+Push the fried rice to the sides of the pan to make a well in the center.
 Pour in the beaten egg.
 Stir the egg in a circular motion until set at the bottom but still very wet on top.

 Incorporate the egg into the rice by stirring in a spiral with the circle getting wider until the egg has been mixed into the rice.